wdhdev/blog/src/content/blog/2024/07/31/wireguard-tunnel.md

 apt install -y resolvconf wireguard
 ```

+2. Create a file in the `/etc/wireguard` directory called `wg0.conf` and paste the content of your client configuration file from earlier in there.

-2. Enable WireGuard to start at boot
+3. Configure WireGuard to start on boot

 ```
-systemctl enable wireguard
+systemctl enable wg-quick@wg0
 ```

-3. Create a blank file in the `/etc/wireguard` directory called `wg0.conf` and paste the content of your client configuration file from earlier in there.

 4. Restart the new `wg0` interface